jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1.md

 - gives it propriety and beauty.

-{{< s v="5" >}} In the same way, a watch that falls behind two minutes per day is despised by a watch-lover.
-He sells it for two guineas and buys another at 50 which will not lose more than a minute in a fortnight.
+{{< s v="5" >}} In the same way, a watch that falls behind 2 minutes per day is despised by a watch-lover.
+He sells it for 2 guineas and buys another at 50 which will not lose more than 1 minute in a fortnight.

 However, the sole use of watches is to tell us the time to prevent us from breaking any engagement.
 <!-- or